bnnyng/garden/content/literature-notes/2021-sfi-foundations-of-intelligence.md

 ### Ricard Sole – “Intelligence and the Nature of Embodiment: From Liquid to Solid”

 - Sole seeks to understand the “nature of intelligence” by identifying a space of possible intelligences and exploring the actual intelligences in this space.

-- #open-question *What constraints give rise to patterns in forms of intelligence?*
-	- Ants are mobile and have more general intelligence than plants, which fall in an evolutionary niche where intelligence is not as important.
+>[!question] #open-question What constraints give rise to patterns in forms of intelligence?
+For example, ants are mobile and have more general intelligence than plants, which fall in an evolutionary niche where intelligence is not as important.

 - [[Liquid brains change both their connections and their structure, after Sole]].
 One example is a group of ants.
 - Animal species show there may be a trade-off between collective and individual complexity.
 Sole is unsure how this generalizes to other collectives.